NASA-PDS/registry-api/service/docker/README.md

 There's one Dockerfile here that can be used to make images for development and production.

 👉 **Note:** It's a security risk to include private keys in images.
 As a result, we've removed the old `Dockerfile.https` and `Dockerfile.https.dev`.
-We've also removed all the other `Dockerfile.*` files to eliminate confusion.
+We've also removed all the other `Dockerfile.*` files to eliminate confusion, except for `Dockerfile.local`; see below.

 To build an image, run: